 Colorado Parks and Wildlife and the State of Colorado are pleased to offer several programs to active duty members of the military and to those who served our country and are disabled.
 Colorado has the best natural places, best hunting, best fishing and best wildlife viewing opportunities in the United States and we're pleased to honor those who serve and have served to protect those places and our freedoms.
 Thank you for your service.

 Free admission on Veteran's Day (Nov.
 11) to all state parks.
 Active duty and veterans are admitted free to Colorado state parks on Veteran's Day.
-The military member or veteran must show proof of military service (photo ID, DD-214, be in uniform, etc.).
+The military member or veteran must show proof of military service (photo ID, DD-214).
 All other park fees (camping, etc.) are still charged.

 Residency while stationed in Colorado - Active duty military personnel stationed in Colorado and their family members can qualify to purchase hunting and fishing licenses at the Colorado resident rates.
 Personnel and their dependents qualify for residency if they are on active duty in Colorado under permanent orders.
 Military personnel must show proof by showing active duty military orders when purchasing resident licenses.
 Active duty does not include reserve status or National Guard.

 Preference points while deployed outside the U.S. - Active duty members of the U.S. Armed Forces who are stationed in Colorado and actively deployed outside the U.S. can apply to receive a preference point for a future hunt.
-A military preference point application must be completed and restrictions do apply.
+The "military preference point application" is normally available in July annually and must be postmarked by the 1st Tuesday in January.

 License refund or preference point return if deployed after applying for a hunting license.
 For more information, contact Limited Licensing at 303-291-7381.